In State Residency Requirements

 Admission into Specialized & Restricted/Criteria-Based Programs

 Admission into some programs is restricted/criteria-based due to a limited number of openings.
-In addition to the general admission requirements, these programs have specific requirements.
+In addition to general admission requirements, these programs have specific placement testing, course completion, and/or grade requirements.
 All applicants to restricted/criteria-based programs will initially be offered acceptance into the General Studies program.
 When admission requirements/criteria have been completed, a student will be considered for a restricted/criteria-based program.

 Each of the automotive technology programs involve physical requirements (commonly called Technical Standards) that candidates must be able to perform in order to participate.
 The ability to perform these tasks and functions is considered essential to the automotive technology programs.

 A checklist of the specific Technical Standards necessary for each program is available through the Office of Admissions.
 Candidates are encouraged to review the list.
 Candidates with doubts about their ability to perform any of the functions should consult with their health care provider.
-If candidates or their health care provider feel that some form of accommodation would allow candidates to meet the performance requirements, they should contact the Office of Disability Resources.
+If candidates or their health care provider feel that some form of accommodation would allow candidates to meet the performance requirements, they should contact the Accessibility Resources Center.
 For additional information, contact the Office of Admissions at 781-239-2500.